LuminarTechnology/caregiver-platform-app/README.md

 ## Contributing

-1. Create a feature branch from `develop`.
+1. Create a feature branch from `dev`.
 2. Add tests where appropriate and keep changes focused.
 3. Ensure formatting (Prettier) and linting rules pass.